-- Mentorship and hands-on-training: As an apprentice, you have an opportunity to learn high-level skills through personal, on-the-job training from a highly qualified journeyperson.
+- Mentorship and hands-on-training: Apprenticeship allows you to learn high-level skills through personal, on-the-job training from a highly qualified tradesperson.

-Enrolment in an NSCC pre-apprenticeship program allows you to learn entry-level skills and trade theory in preparation for employment in the trade.
-After you complete the program and find an employer in the trade, you enter into an apprenticeship agreement with the employer through the Nova Scotia Apprenticeship Agency.
+- After you complete your program and find an employer to mentor you, you enter into an apprenticeship agreement with the employer through the Nova Scotia Apprenticeship Agency.

-Once a person completes an apprenticeship program, the person will be eligible to write a provincial or Red Seal certification exam.
-If successful, the person will receive a journeyperson ID Card and Certificate of Qualification with the Red Seal endorsement, if the trade is Red Seal.
-The Red Seal endorsement is a recognised standard across Canada, one that employers look for as an indication of skills and competency.
+- Upon completion of your apprenticeship, you’ll be eligible to write a provincial or Red Seal certification exam.
+If successful, you’ll become a journeyperson (certified tradesperson) and will receive a Red Seal endorsement, if the trade is Red Seal, which is what employers look for as an indication of skills and competency.